-significance appears to be allocated to issues of concern (including in response to stakeholder concerns - such as effects on bycatch populations and effects on habitat).
+The NPFMC, NOAA (NMFS) and other relevant organisations continue to closely monitor the fisheries and their respective environmental effects.
+Appropriate significance appears to be allocated to issues of concern (including in response to stakeholder concerns - such as effects on bycatch populations and effects on habitat).
 Fishery management plans, Environmental Impact Assessments and other assessments are kept under review.
 No changes are apparent in the management of the GoA or BSAI fisheries that would detrimentally affect performance against the confidence ratings for any supporting clauses.
 Full conformance continues against all supporting clauses.
-NA: Not an enhanced fishery

-13: Enhanced NA fisheries
+13: Enhanced fisheries